 - 5 tbsp oil

 - ½ cup water or as required

 - Oil for frying

 - Wash and soak moong dal into slightly hot water for 1-2 hrs or till it becomes soft.

-- Drain water from soaked moong dal and keep it aside.
+- Drain water from the soaked moong dal and keep it aside.

-- Then in a mixture jar, green chili, ginger, curry leaves, and coriander leaves. grind it into a coarse paste.
+- Then, put green chilli, ginger, curry, and coriander leaves in a mixture jar. grind it into a coarse paste.
 Keep it aside.

 - Now in a mixing bowl, add wheat flour, cumin seeds, crushed black pepper, sesame seeds, ajwain, a pinch of hing, salt, grinded masala, and oil.